gustl-arg/participate-now/README.md

 **Assign some resources to work on this project.**

 Your organization will benefit by learning at an early stage how to live with the opportunity this technology offers.
-Send us an email from [here](https://bitdubai.com/wp/#GETINVOLVED) to discuss the details.
+Send us an email to _software_ dot _companies_ at _bitDubai_ dot _com_ to discuss the details.

 ### Do you know something we don’t?

 Contribute your knowledge.

 We have already received input from a diverse range of professionals including economists, systems architects, designers, lawyers, etc. We appreciate contributions from experts on different fields.
-You can offer your expertise by sending us an email from [here](https://bitdubai.com/wp/#GETINVOLVED).
+You can offer your expertise by sending us an email to _contribute _ dot _ know_ dot _how_ at _bitDubai_ dot _com_.

 ### Do you have complementary ideas?